Known for: charity work; press focus on her fashion image; public scandals

 After Diana left school, she moved to London, and worked as a housekeeper, nanny, and kindergarten teacher's aide.
 She lived in a house purchased by her father, and had three roommates.
 In 1980, Diana and Charles met again when she visited her sister, whose husband worked for the queen.
 They began to date, and six months later he proposed.
 They were married July 29, 1981, in what's been called the "wedding of the century."
-She was the first British citizen to marry an heir to the British throne in almost 300 years.
+She was the first British citizen to marry the heir to the British throne in almost 300 years.

-Diana immediately began making public appearances, despite her awkwardness with being in the public eye.
+Diana immediately began making public appearances, despite her awkwardness about being in the public eye.
 One of her first official visits was to the funeral of Princess Grace of Monaco.
-Diana became pregnant, giving birth to Prince William in 1982 and then to Prince Henry in 1984.
+Diana rather quickly became pregnant, giving birth to Prince William in 1982 and then to Prince Henry in 1984.
 Dropping in weight by thirty pounds after the birth of Prince William, she began to struggle with bulimia, but also became more popular as a fashion figure.

 Early in their marriage, Diana and Charles were seen to be publicly affectionate; by 1986, their time apart and coolness when together were obvious.
 The 1992 publication of Andrew Morton's biography of Diana revealed the story of Charles' long affair with Camilla Parker Bowles, and alleged that Diana had made suicide attempts.
-By December, the couple, obviously with the consent of the Queen and consultation with government officials, had agreed to a legal separation, though disclaiming plans for a divorce.
+By December, the couple, obviously with the consent of the Queen and consultation with government officials, agreed to a legal separation, though disclaiming plans for a divorce.

 In 1996, Diana became involved in the campaign to ban landmines.
 She visited several nations in her involvement with the anti-landmine campaign, an activity more political than the norm for the British royal family.